Spitalfield riots: Trials

 John Doyle, who had an Irish surname, and John Valline, of French origin, were arrested for being involved.
 They were convicted on the evidence of two Irish weavers, Thomas and Mary Poor, who also gave evidence in the trial of William Horsford, an Irish weaver.
 At the latter trial, it emerged that a master weaver, Lewis Chauvet (Huguenot), had paid money for them to give evidence at both trials and that the same master had paid money for Daniel Clarke to inform against William Eastman.
 Horsford and Eastman were also executed.

 Execution

-On 6 December 1769, the two men were hanged in Bethnal Green, in front of the "Salmon and Ball" pub, which still exists.
+On 6 December 1769, the two men were hanged in nearby Bethnal Green, in front of the "Salmon and Ball" pub, which still exists.

 A newspaper reporter recorded the words that John Doyle spoke to the crowd, as he stood on the hangman's ladder with the rope round his neck: "I John Doyle do hereby declare, as my last dying words in the presence of my Almighty God, that I am as innocent of the fact I am now to die for as the child unborn.
 Let my blood lie to that wicked man who has purchased it with gold, and them notorious wretches who swore it falsely away."
 Doyle's companion, Valline, also swore his innocence of the crime for which the two of them were hanged.